 User Story template for Jira

-What is a Jira Story?
+• What exactly is a Jira user story template?

 Try our Jira extension